ferdium/ferdium-app/README.md

 ### Or use AUR (Arch Linux)

-Ferdi has three seperate AUR packages you can use:
+Ferdi has three separate AUR packages you can use:
 - **[ferdi](https://aur.archlinux.org/packages/ferdi/)**: Uses your system electron version to run the latest release - this version will work best on most systems.
 - **[ferdi-bin](https://aur.archlinux.org/packages/ferdi-bin/)**: Uses the latest Fedora release and extracts it to Arch.
 Use this version if you are having trouble with the `ferdi` package.
 - **[ferdi-git](https://aur.archlinux.org/packages/ferdi-git/)**: Uses your system electron version to run the latest commit from the develop branch and may be unstable but may also give you features that are not yet available in other versions.
 Please only use `ferdi-git` if you accept these risks.